How to apply

 What you need to do

+Once you have clicked ‘apply now’ on the relevant course page, the Application Portal will guide you through each section.
 You do not have to complete your application in one sitting.
-Save your application and log back in at any time prior to the closing date to pick up where you left off.
+Complete the section you’re on, save your application, and log back in at any time prior to the closing date to pick up where you left off.

 Certified copies